jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Introduction
 ------------

-In object oriented programming, the *object* may be one of the most basic elements of a computer program.
+In object oriented programming, the *object* is one of the most basic elements of a computer program.
 An object can represent a thing, an idea or a place, a number or a collection of other things or anything else.

-An *object* in Circular is represented by a *circle:*
+In *Circular* an object is represented by a circle:

 ![](images/Objects.001.png)

 Sub-Objects
 -----------

 One thing can be composed of other things.
 For that, an object may contain a number of *sub-objects*.
-This is drawn out in Circular as *circles* inside another *circle:*
+This is drawn out as *circles* inside other *circles:*

 ![](images/Objects.002.png)

 Object Reference
 ----------------

 A sub-object can point to another object, residing elsewhere in the system.
-That is considered a link, redirecting to another object:
+It is considered a link, redirecting to another object:

 ![](images/Objects.003.png)

 The sub-object __A__ has a *line*, making it a reference.
-It connects to the object __B__, residing outside the __Parent__ object.
+It connects *outward* of the __Parent__ toward object __B__.

-A line like that tends to point *outwards*.

 Reference to Parent
 -------------------

-This may be an edge-case in object relationships: a *child* referencing a *parent:*
+This is an edge-case in object relationships: a *child* referencing a *parent:*

 ![](images/reference-to-parent.png)

 The picture shows a child __B__, having an *object reference* in it.
 It points to its parent __A__.

 It might look a bit unusual compared to the object reference notation introduced earlier, so it seemed to deserve some separate attention here.

 Nothing
 -------